BloomTechBackend/Enhance-/readme.md

 This initial iteration will provide the minimum lovable product (MLP) including creating as well as retrieving a journal entry.

-We will use API Gateway and Lambda to create two endpoints (GetEntry and CreateEntry) that will handle the creation and retrieval of journal entries to satisfy our requirements.
+We will use API Gateway and Lambda to create two endpoints (GetEntry and CreateEntry) that will handle the creation and retrieval of journal entries to satisfy our requirements, along with CreateUser and GetUser to store and check against userIDs.

-We will store journal entries in a table in DynamoDB.
+We will store journal entries and users in two separate tables in DynamoDB.

 *Enhance!* will also include a web interface to guide users in the creation and retrieval of journal entries.
 A main page will allow users to input a date to view a previous entry and link to a page where they can compose a new entry.